We may earn affiliate commissions for the recommended products. Learn more.

 PlanAnnual priceMonthly price

 As the name suggests, the Individual plan supports 1 user and includes all the necessary features for secure and convenient password management.
-The monthly plan costs $3.99/month, while the annual subscription includes a 0% discount and costs merely $2.99/month, making it a much more sensible option.
+The monthly plan costs $3.99/month, while you can save even more if you use a 1Password discount code.

-Proton Pass personal and family plans
+Proton Pass individual and family plans

 PlanAnnual priceMonthly price

 Proton Pass’ free plan includes just the essentials for storing your online credentials securely.
 It supports unlimited items, 10 email aliases, passkeys, and alerts you about weak or reused passwords.
-It includes easy password import if you’d like to test the provider before committing to a paid subscription.
+It also includes easy password import if you’d like to test the provider before committing to a paid subscription.

 1Password business plans